MuertoGB/MacEfiToolkit/README.md

 </p>

 ## About

+> 🛠️ Currently working to fix scaling issues at 100%.
+Changes should be resolved in a coming update.

 Mac EFI Toolkit, or 'mefit', is a valuable tool built to aid technicians in repairing Mac BIOS/UEFI.
 Designed to be compact, mefit provides information gathering capabilities and limited editing functionality.